2023 Most Popular Parks, Recreation, Leisure & Fitness Master's Degree Schools in the New England Region

 Of the 33 students majoring in parks and rec at Lasell, 79% are male and 21% are female.

-Out of the 27 schools in the New England Region that were part of this year’s ranking, Springfield College landed the # 4 spot on the list.
+A rank of #4 on this year’s list means Springfield College is a great place for parks, recreation, leisure, and fitness studies students working on their master’s degree.
 Located in the city of Springfield, Springfield College is a private not-for-profit school with a small student population.

 Of the 33 students majoring in parks and rec at Springfield College, 58% are male and 42% are female.

-Endicott College ranked #7 on this year’s Most Popular Parks, Recreation, Leisure & Fitness Master’s Degree Schools in the New England Region list.
-Located in the large suburb of Beverly, Endicott is a private not-for-profit school with a small student population.
+Endicott College came in at #7 in this year’s edition of the Most Popular Parks, Recreation, Leisure & Fitness Master’s Degree Schools in the New England Region ranking.
+Located in the suburb of Beverly, Endicott is a private not-for-profit school with a small student population.

 Of the 26 students majoring in parks and rec at Endicott, 50% are male and 50% are female.